mmohylko/McAfee-ePo-Analyser/README.md

 ## Notes
 I use native mcafee.py lib as it supports current ePo 5.10.x.
 The analyser has some weakness, but it works fine for my general needs.
 Any help in coding is appreciated.
-- a username can be found on a few machines were AV is installed.
+- A username can be found on a few machines were AV is installed.
 Analyser brings only last one.
-- general code optimizating due to my superficial knowledge of python :)
+- General code optimizating due to my superficial knowledge of python :)
+- A lot of featueres could be added.
+For example, initiate AV scan on an endpoint.